STEELISI/discern_collection/merger/README.md

 ### Data Processing Logic

 * **Generic Files**: For most files, the script reads each line (which is a JSON object), applies the timestamp synchronization, unifies the `DevID`, and appends the result to a list.
-* **CPU Load Data**: After initial merging, this data is loaded into a `pandas` DataFrame.
-It's grouped by `TimeStamp`, and all CPU `Load` arrays for a given timestamp are summed element-wise.
+* **CPU Load Data**: CPU loads are grouped by `TimeStamp`, and all CPU `Load` arrays for a given timestamp are summed element-wise.
+Given that in single experiments there could be CPU loads greater than 100 (multi-threaded programs), we are not capping the CPU load to maximum 100.
 This handles cases where two records have the same timestamp by combining their core loads.
 * **Network Data**: This file is processed in an isolated function because it contains nested timestamps within a `"Packets"` array.
 The processing logic ensures that both the primary `TimeStamp` and all nested timestamps are correctly synchronized.
+The IP are untouched any may require further manipulation to anonymize.